rdurica/php_starter_kit/README.md

 ![php8](https://github.com/user-attachments/assets/265bf808-0e8e-40a8-87fe-f473a708208d)

 "PHP Starter Kit" is a blank preconfigured docker template for building PHP applications.

 ## Overview

+This PHP Starter Kit provides a ready-to-use, out-of-the-box local development environment for modern PHP projects.
+It comes preconfigured with everything you need to start coding immediately, without wasting time on setup and configuration.
-The starter kit is built on the latest stable version of PHP and includes all the necessary extensions and libraries to get you started.
-This repository is intended to be a starting point for new projects and can be easily customized to fit the specific needs of your project.
-With this starter kit, developers can focus on writing code and not worry about the underlying setup.
+The starter kit is built on the latest stable PHP version and includes all essential PHP extensions, a minimal and efficient Docker image, plus integrated support for popular PHP frameworks.

-Key aspects of the starter kit:
+**Key aspects of the starter kit:**
- - The Docker image is based on latest php-fpm-alpine with NGINX (using UNIX sockets).
+- Docker image based on the latest php-fpm-alpine with NGINX using UNIX sockets for high performance.
- - Minimal image size while still providing all the necessary tools and extensions (~65 MB).
+- Minimal production image size (~65 MB) while including all necessary tools and extensions.
- - Dedicated network `apps` for local development.
+- Dedicated Docker network for local development.
- - SSL (HTTP/2) for localhost
+- Automatic SSL (HTTP/2) support with easy self-signed certificate generation.
- - Makefile for easy management of the Docker container.
+- Makefile included for simple container lifecycle management (init, rebuild, up, down, logs, etc.).
- - Nodejs + npm for dev environment.
+- Node.js + npm included for frontend tooling and development (Vite, asset bundling).
+- Designed for maximum flexibility and ease use.
+- Enables hot reloading and smooth frontend-backend integration out of the box.

 ## Supported Frameworks

 This starter kit is ready to use out of the box with popular PHP frameworks such as Laravel, Symfony, and Nette.

 <p align="left">